storyofhis/todo-list-go/README.md

 ## Create TodoApp

--React Typescript for Frontend
+- React Typescript for Frontend
--Chakra UI for Styling
+- Chakra UI for Styling
--Golang for Backend
+- Golang for Backend

 # Getting Started with Create React App